ilyeshadji/Assignments/README.md

 -   Click on `Finish`

 ##### You can find the Postman exported files at the root of the project to test the REST API !

+##### 5. Environment configurations

+**NB:** Before doing this, you'll need to have installed the Apache server.
+You can find how to do so on the 5th step.
+Otherwise, you might get errors such as NullPointerException, since you won't have the right configurations for the database or for the authentication process.

+-   Add the variable `DB_USERNAME` to your environment files.
+This should be the username you use to connect to your MySQL database.

+-   Add the variable `DB_PASSWORD` to your environment files.
+This should be the password you use to connect to your MySQL database.

+-   Add the variable `DB_URL` to your environment files.
+This should be the url you use to connect to your MySQL database. e.g. `jdbc:mysql://localhost:3306/assignments`

+-   Add the variable `SRC_PATH` to your environment files.
+This should be the path to the `src` folder of this project. e.g. `C:\Users\Ilyes\Documents\Repos\Assignments\src` or `/Users/ilyeshadji/Documents/Repos/Assignments/src`

+Here is an example on how you could add a variable to your environment using `Eclipse`

+1. Click on the `RUN` dropdown on your top menu
+2. Click on the `Run Configurations` option
+3. Select the `Environment` tab
+4. On the right, you will see an `Add` button, click on it
+5. Write the name of the variable (`DB_USERNAME` for example)
+6. Write the value of the variable (`root` for example)
+7. Click on `OK`
+8. Click on `Apply` on the bottom right.

 ## How to import collections on Postman